 Peter Brayshaw joined protests against UDI in Rhodesia as a student in the mid-1960s.
 He joined the Committee for Freedom in Mozambique, Angola and Guinea and travelled to Angola soon after MPLA declared independence in 1975.
 On his return to Britain he campaigned for international recognition of the MPLA government and later became Chair of the Mozambique Angola Committee.
-He is currently Vice Chair of Action for Southern Africa (ACTSA) and serves as a Labour Councillor in the London Borough of Camden.
+He later served as Vice Chair of Action for Southern Africa (ACTSA) and as a Labour Councillor in the London Borough of Camden.

 In this clip Peter Brayshaw describes the mood of support in Britain for armed liberation struggles in the late 1960s.